 AudiobookHere's a short sample of the audiobook, which is available for purchase either with or without the book.

 Man of La Mancha

 at St. Dunstan's @ Cranbrook academyI love photographing theater.
-This was a production of Man of La Mancha in January of 2016.
+This was a production of Man of La Mancha.
 If you're looking to purchase photos you can find them at my companion site iantm.com/photo.